 The most important relationship to nurture and develop while at UBC is that between you and your supervisor.
 You succeed, they succeed.
-The University expects that the supervising faculty member/ PDF relationship will be one of mutual respect and consideration.
+The University expects that the supervising faculty member/PDF relationship will be one of mutual respect and consideration.

 The policies and practices of the University are geared to ensure equitable treatment of all appointees with a measure of consistency.
 However, written materials cannot cover every situation.
 The supervising faculty member has some latitude and discretion in handling individual situations as they arise.
-The PDFO and the Associate Dean, Postdoctoral Fellows Office and Student Professional Development can offer advice in unusual circumstances.
+The PDFO can offer advice in unusual circumstances.

 The University encourages individual growth.
 PDFs are primarily responsible for their professional development.
 The supervising faculty member also has responsibility for the continuing development of the PDF and they are well-positioned to help determine how such development occurs within the University environment.
 Discussions should take place on how many and what meetings a PDF can attend, and with what frequency and under what conditions.
-The PDFO will offer regular professional development workshops.
+The PDFO offers regular professional development workshops.
 Successful research will open opportunities for publications and presentations and further scholarship support.